tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 # Handshake Messages

 In general, we retain the basic structure of each individual TLS handshake message.
-However.
-The following handshake messages are slightly modified for space reduction.
+However, the following handshake messages are slightly modified for space reduction.

 ## ClientHello